Avaiga/taipy-doc/docs/manuals/core/concepts/scope.md

-The [Scope](../../../reference/#taipy.core.data.scope.Scope) of a data node is an enum among the following values :
+The `Scope^` of a data node is an enum among the following values :

 - `Scope.PIPELINE`
 - `Scope.SCENARIO` (Default value)